AmbireTech/adex-validator/DESIGN.md

 - [ ] validatorWorker limit: make a locking mechanism to ensure it can't run in a more than one instance
 - [ ] DB indexes for every complex query
 - [ ] session authentication scheme must be secured: we need to ensure the server supplies the challenge and maybe rotates it
+- [ ] tests: if we refactor the eventsAggr, validatorMessages, stateTrees access, we can unit test the producer, follower, leader